Skip to main content Scroll Top

 Same as the trine.

-1/3 harmonic.
+The aspect: 1/3 harmonic.
 This aspect comes from dividing the 360 degrees of a circle by 3, then multiply by 1.
-Like this, 360 / 3 = 120 x 1 = 120.

-5/8 harmonic.
+The aspect: 5/8 harmonic.
 Take the 360 degrees of a circle and divide by 8, then multiply by 5.
-Like this, 360 / 8 = 45 x 5 = 135.

-2/5 harmonic.
+The aspect: 2/5 harmonic.
 This aspect comes from dividing the 360 degrees of a circle by 5, then multiply by 2.
-Like this, 360 / 5 = 72 x 2 = 144.

-5/12 harmonic.
+The aspect: 5/12 harmonic.
 Take the 360 degrees of a circle and divide by 12, then multiply by 5.
-Like this, 360 / 12 = 30 x 5 = 150.

-The term “inconjunct” is often conflated with the word “quincunx” in astrology.
-All quincunxes are inconjuncts but not all inconjuncts are quincunxes.
-Some inconjuncts are semi-sextiles.
+The term "inconjunct" is often conflated with the word "quincunx" in astrology.

 Excerpt from the book Horoscope Symbols by Robert Hand

-3/7 harmonic This aspect comes from dividing the 360 degrees of a circle by 7, then multiply by 3.
-Like this, 360 / 7 = 51.26° x 3 = 154° 17’ 08”.
+The aspect: 3/7 harmonic This aspect comes from dividing the 360 degrees of a circle by 7, then multiply by 3.

-4/9 harmonic.
+The aspect: 4/9 harmonic.
 This aspect comes from dividing the 360 degrees of a circle by 9, then multiply by 4.
-Like this, 360 / 9 = 40 x 4 = 160.

-11/24 harmonic.
+The aspect: 11/24 harmonic.
 This aspect comes from dividing the 360 degrees of a circle into 15-degree equal segments.
-Like this, 360 / 24 = 15, then multiply by 11.
-Like this, 360 / 24 = 15 x 11 = 165.

 This aspect does not make sense to me at the moment, but here’s the link.